MiniHacks/cardforme/packages/backend/research.md

 Annual Fee: 95 <br />
 Name in code: citi_premier <br >
 Benefits:
-- 3X ThankYou Points per $1 on restaurant, supermarket, gas station, hotel and air travel purchases
+- 3X ThankYou Points per $1 on restaurant, supermarket, gas station, hotel and air travel purchasescompany
 - 1X Points on all other purchases.
 - Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spent on hotel, car rentals, and attractions (excluding air travel) booked on the Citi TravelSM portal through June 30, 2024.
 ---